-Spanish-born Jesús López Cobos’s illustrious career has taken him to centres of symphonic and operatic music around the world, where he is renowned for his performances of sensitivity, elegance and authority, and as a musician of true integrity and humility.
-He has held a number of prestigious Music Directorships including the Teatro Real in Madrid (2003-10), Lausanne Chamber Orchestra (1991-2000), Deutsche Oper Berlin (1981-90), Spanish National Orchestra (1984-89) and Cincinnati Symphony Orchestra (1986-2001).
+Spanish-born Jesús López Cobos’s illustrious career took him to centres of symphonic and operatic music around the world, where he was renowned for his performances of sensitivity, elegance and authority, and as a musician of true integrity and humility.
+He held a number of prestigious Music Directorships including the Teatro Real in Madrid (2003-10), Lausanne Chamber Orchestra (1991-2000), Deutsche Oper Berlin (1981-90), Spanish National Orchestra (1984-89) and Cincinnati Symphony Orchestra (1986-2001).
 Under his leadership for 15 seasons, the CSO earned international acclaim for its extensive recordings and significant touring activity in Europe, Asia and the US, including annual sell-out performances at Carnegie Hall.

-López Cobos has conducted such European orchestras as the Berliner Philharmoniker, Royal Concertgebouw, London Symphony, Vienna Philharmonic and Israel Philharmonic orchestras, and at the Salzburg and Verbier festivals.
-In North America, he has conducted the Cleveland, Chicago Symphony, New York Philharmonic and Boston Symphony orchestras, and the Orchestre symphonique de Montréal.
+López Cobos conducted such European orchestras as the Berliner Philharmoniker, Royal Concertgebouw, London Symphony, Vienna Philharmonic and Israel Philharmonic orchestras, and at the Salzburg and Verbier festivals.
+In North America, he conducted the Cleveland, Chicago Symphony, New York Philharmonic and Boston Symphony orchestras, and the Orchestre symphonique de Montréal.
 After his first concert with the London Philharmonic Orchestra in 1978, he toured extensively with the orchestra and held the post of Principal Guest Conductor 1981-86.

 López Cobos graduated with a degree in philosophy from the University of Madrid and studied conducting with Franco Ferrara in Italy and Hans Swarowsky in Vienna, winning First Prize in the International Besançon Competition.
-Among his many awards, López Cobos has received Germany’s Cross of Merit First Class, France’s Ordre des Arts et des Lettres, and has been honoured in his own country with the Medal of Bellas Artes and as first recipient of the Prince of Asturias Award.
+Among his many awards, López Cobos received Germany’s Cross of Merit First Class, France’s Ordre des Arts et des Lettres, and was honoured in his own country with the Medal of Bellas Artes and as first recipient of the Prince of Asturias Award.

-Seen and Heard International, October 2016
+Seen and Heard International

 López Cobos must be among the greatest conductors of Verdi on today’s scene.
 His excellence is more along the lines of Abbado, than Muti.
 It is distinctly gentle-manly: solid in a firm, masculine way, but applied with such gentleness as to be breathtaking.

-Manchester Evening News, five stars, January 2016
+Manchester Evening News, five stars

 López Cobos, the great and vastly experienced Spaniard ... conducted Mahler’s fourth symphony from memory, and he and the BBC Philharmonic gave a performance of classic dimensions, skilfully poised and balanced, incorporating mellow smoothness and electric energy.

-cause for inspiration: Jesús López Cobos operated in a very clear yet restrained way, demonstrating a developed, poetic lyricism as well as firm authority, finding the ideal mixture of energy and flexibility.
+The experienced maestro standing on the podium of the Wiener Staatsoper is cause for inspiration: Jesús López Cobos operated in a very clear yet restrained way, demonstrating a developed, poetic lyricism as well as firm authority, finding the ideal mixture of energy and flexibility.